tdwg/geoschemes/marine/readme.md

 ## Resources:

-A paper describing the proposal is in press at *Biodiversity Data Journal* with title **A worldwide geographical scheme for recording the distribution of marine biota: proposal and call for feedback**, with three items of supplementary material also posted here
+A paper [A worldwide geographical scheme for recording the distribution of marine biota: proposal and call for feedback](https://doi.org/10.3897/BDJ.13.e157371) describing the proposal has been published July 31, 2025 in *Biodiversity Data Journal*, with three items of supplementary material also posted here:

 - a background document (./background_v3_2025-07.md) to describe the need and a proposed strategy for developing a scheme of marine regions comparable to the TDWG standard for terrestrial regions.